ZerothAngel/zPermissions/doc/faq.md

 # Frequently Asked Questions #

-*   **Why another permissions plugin?**

-    Well, I don't actually get this question much anymore.
-But in short:

-    1. None of the current plugins *at the time* met my needs.
-PermissionsBukkit had buggy multi-world support and the developer did not seem very responsive. bPermissions did not have group inheritance and changed its file format at least twice while I used it (without providing an auto-upgrade path).
-Lastly, I did not want to touch anything that still clinged to the old "Permissions 3" system.
-    2. I wanted region-specific permissions.
-    3. The first plugin I developed ([Excursion](http://dev.bukkit.org/server-mods/excursion/)) was relatively simple.
-I wanted a bit more practice with the Bukkit API, so I coded zPermissions from scratch.
-    4. It was the primary testbed and driver for development for my [personal plugin library](https://github.com/ZerothAngel/ToHPluginUtils).

 *   **Where is the '\*' node?**

     zPermissions adheres strictly to the Bukkit 'SuperPerms' API, which does not support wildcards of any kind.
 (No, not even `plugin.*` -type permissions are supported &mdash; these need to be implemented by the plugins themselves.)
 As suggested by mbaxter in his ["Why PEX is broken"](http://goo.gl/MHhbl) document, if you want something like the '*' node, give that user OP status instead.
 If you don't want them to be able to OP others, negate the nodes for the OP command: